Clawback: From investors

 Clawback lawsuits in US courts, especially from innocent individuals and entities who profited from financial crimes of others, have increased in the years since 2000.

 The yearslong clawback undertaken after the Madoff investment scandal, which attempted to transfer money back from the financial winners to the financial losers among those who had invested in Bernie Madoff's Ponzi scheme, is notable both for the size and success of the operation.
 A team of lawyers headed by Irving Picard were able to recover over $13 billion, or about 75%, of the estimated $19 billion collectively lost by investors, and transfer it back to those investors who had claimed losses.
 This was a far higher percentage than the usual recovery rate for investor clawbacks, which typically ranges from 5 to 30 percent.
 Of the recovered money, $7.2 billion came from the estate of just one investor, Jeffry Picower; it was the largest civil forfeiture payment in U.S. history.

-From mortgage brokers

-Clawbacks are also used by most banks and lenders to recover money from "unprofitable" home loans.
-This is usually done when the borrower pays back the loan in a short period of time, usually within 24 months of the loan advancement.

-In Australia, this fee is usually 0.77% of the total loan amount for loans paid back within the first 12 months after the settlement, and 0.385% within 24 months.
-If a borrower is using a mortgage broker for their home loan, then the broker will usually charge them this amount.

 Other clawback types

-Clawback provisions are also used in bankruptcy matters where insiders may have raided assets prior to a filing, and in Medicaid, when a state recovers costs of long-term care or covered medical expenses from the estates of deceased Medicaid patients.
-The aim of the clause is to secure an option for an employer or trustee to limit bonuses, compensation, or other remuneration in case of catastrophic shifts in business, bankruptcy, and national crisis such as the financial crisis of 2007–2008, and for states to recoup the cost of administering Medicaid services.
+Clawback provisions are also used in bankruptcy matters where insiders may have raided assets prior to a filing,.
+The aim of the clause is to secure an option for an employer or trustee to limit bonuses, compensation, or other remuneration in case of catastrophic shifts in business, bankruptcy, and national crisis such as the 2008 financial crisis.